blacklane/jvm-source-guidelines/README.md

 - Disable _auto-update_ for the Android OS
 - Disable Wi-Fi (functional tests run offline)

-For information on how to run test suites, refer to specific project documentation.
+For information on how to run test suites, refer to the specific project documentation.